3D Modeling for New Orleans Flood-Control Project

 Cutting-edge modeling for cofferdams enabled the deepest-ever excavation in New Orleans

 Since Hurricane Katrina flooded much of New Orleans, local and federal authorities have been working to prevent a similar disaster.
-The Permanent Canal Closures and Pumps Project (PCCP) is an ongoing effort by the United States Army Corps of Engineers (USACE) to protect the city by building three new canal closure and pumping station structures at the 17th Street, Orleans and London Avenue outfall canals.
+The Permanent Canal Closures and Pumps Project (PCCP) was an effort by the United States Army Corps of Engineers (USACE) to protect the city by building three new canal closure and pumping station structures at the 17th Street, Orleans and London Avenue outfall canals.
 These stations will protect the city from storm surges and alleviate pressure on New Orleans’ canal infrastructure by moving water out of the city and into Lake Pontchartrain to the north in the case of a large hurricane.

 Excavation for these structures wasn’t easy.
 Because New Orleans sits below sea level and the native soil is extremely soft and unstable, GeoEngineers had to overcome unique challenges to safely shore and dewater all three project sites.
 The massive excavation for the 17th Street Pump Station was the deepest in the city’s history, extending up to 54 feet below grade.
 Adding to the difficulty, the Pump Station had to be built in the water at the mouth of the 17th Street Canal.
 For the project to move forward, the team needed to design a cofferdam that could withstand significant hydrostatic pressures from the surrounding water and soil.
 The cofferdam walls had to be anchored in the weak surrounding clay and soil, and substantial movement could have led to a cascading failure due to the loss in soil strength.